 The whole process is regulated and subject to admin approval.

-The module uses a very easy convention to distinguish between listings that can be claimed and those that can’t: the module considers one special user, usually the admin, as the owner of “unclaimed” listings (see Module Settings).
+The module uses a simple way to distinguish between listings that can be claimed and those that can't: the module considers one special user, usually the admin, as the owner of “unclaimed” listings (see Module Settings).
 This means that listings from different authors can’t be claimed by anyone.

 Users who want to claim their listing must be registered on your site.